See Italy this autumn 🌞

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

 Frecciargento "silver arrow" high-speed trains connect the main cities of the north-west, central and southern Italy at speeds of up to 155 mph (250 km/h).
-All Frecciargento trains are equipped with a food carriage, free WiFi, reclining seats and power sockets.
+All Frecciargento trains are equipped with a food carriage, free WiFi, reclining seats and power outlets.
 There are two levels of service – First Class and Second Class.
-First Class travellers can enjoy reclining leather seats, welcome service with drink and a sweet or savoury snack, and a free morning newspaper.
+First Class travelers can enjoy reclining leather seats, a drink and a sweet or savory snack.

 Frecciargento's Standard Class comes with plenty of amenities, including reclining seats, power sockets, a Bistrò bar, free WiFi and an entertainment portal.